 Iran's human rights record is bad.
 There is no sugar-coating that.
 When it comes to gay people, it's almost as bad as it gets, just like other places in the Middle East, such as Dubai and Abu Dhabi.
-Most LGBT people who follow the news know the terrible punishments that Iran has imposed for people even suspected of being gay.
+Most LGBTQ people who follow the news know the terrible punishments that Iran has imposed for people even suspected of being gay.